Swadha22/variancePartition/README.md

-# variancePartition
+# This repository analyses Immune Variation Project dataset (ImmVar) using the R-biocondoctor package "variancePartition"
-Using variancePartition on ImmVar dataset https://hoffmg01.u.hpc.mssm.edu/ImmVar/
+The daset used in this analysis is:  https://hoffmg01.u.hpc.mssm.edu/ImmVar/

-## 1- Read variancePartition manuscript and install the software from the Bioconductor page
+### 1- Read variancePartition manuscript and install the software from the Bioconductor page

     if (!require("BiocManager", quietly = TRUE))
       install.packages("BiocManager")

     BiocManager::install("variancePartition")

-## 2- Apply it to ImmVar dataset and describe what you learned about biology of gene expression
+### 2- Apply it to ImmVar dataset and describe what you learned about biology of gene expression

-#### setting working dir
+#### Setting working dir
     rm(list=ls())
     setwd("/Users/swadh/Desktop/mt.sanai/")